-- However their alternates are of great importance in the post-Scratch universe.
-Mom, Bro, Nanna, and Grandpa later appear as the Alpha Kids, Dad has an Alpha counterpart, and the lusus appear on Jake's island.
-But on the other hand, the alternate versions of the Beta Kids end up falling into this.
+However their alternates are of great importance in the post-Scratch universe.
+Mom, Bro, Nanna, and Grandpa later appear as the post-scratch kids, Dad has an post-scratch counterpart, and the lusus appear on Jake's island.
+But on the other hand, the alternate versions of the pre-scratch kids end up falling into this.

-- Shoot the Shaggy Dog: It looks like intially the Beta guardians are off working on some mysterious plan to stop Noir.
+Shoot the Shaggy Dog: It looks like initially the pre-scratch guardians are off working on some mysterious plan to stop Noir.
 This is never resolved as they get killed off midway through it.

 open/close all folders